-The panelizer module allows you to attach panels to any node in the system.
+The Panelizer module allows you to attach Panels to any node in the system.
 It is similar to the panels_node module that ships with Panels, which provides a single node type that is a panel.
 Panelizer, however, allows this to work for many entity types.
 It works by using the Page Manager template to take over the page rendering of the node.
-In Panelizer 7.x-3.0, you can also panelize view modes.
-The old-style "Page Manager" implementation is treated as a specialized view mode.
+In Panelizer 7.x-3.0, each view mode may also be panelized individually, with special view modes added for the old-style "Page Manager" page display.

 - The administrator can specify which entity types may be panelized.